 Classic German Baking: The Verdict

 Those who are long time readers of The Wednesday Chef and/or who have read Luisa’s memoir will love this book as an extension of both, a further insight into her Berlin life – and kitchen – and her love of baked German goods, both savoury and sweet.
-For those unfamiliar with Luisa the blogger, you’ll discover in this beautiful book an engaging voice, a bold and hugely tempting collection of recipes and an insight into a fascinating baking culture.
+For those unfamiliar with Luisa’s existing work as a blogger and author, you’ll discover in this beautiful book an engaging voice, a bold and hugely tempting collection of recipes and an insight into a fascinating baking culture.

 I was sent a copy of Classic German Baking: The Very Best Recipes for Traditional Favorites, from Pfeffernüsse to Streuselkuchen by Penguin Random House.
-Published by Ten Speed Press, the book is available will be available to buy internationally from October 18, 2016.
+Published by Ten Speed Press, the book will be available to buy internationally from October 18, 2016.
+Update: the book is now available on Amazon.
+(Please note that is an affiliate link, you will not be charged extra for buying the book through that link if you choose to do so, however I will earn a tiny commission as a thanks for promoting it.)